 Step 1: Transfer infected fish to a hospital tank

 Start by removing infected fish from the main tank and place it to a clean and unchlorinated water.
 Do not keep infected fish with other fish since the disease is highly contagious.
-I have heard this questions a lot: Can fin rot affect human, don’t worry you can touch you fish it won’t spread to human but make sure you wash your hand properly because bacteria from your hand can infect your fish.
+I have heard these questions a lot: Can fin rot affect humans, don’t worry you can touch your fish it won’t spread to humans but make sure you wash your hand properly because bacteria from your hand can infect your fish.

 The bacteria that causes fin rot needs to be eliminated from the main tank so that it won’t spread to other fish.